bryanagee/Pamiris-MySQL-Backup/PamirisMysqlBackup/README.md

     $ pmb.py backup --incremental
     $ pmb.py backup -i

+As with a full backup, you can specify the database you would like to backup using --database= or --all-databases

+    $ pmb.py backup --incremental --all-databases
+    $ pmb.py backup --incremental --database=my_database

 Restore database from backup set
 --------------------------------

     $ pmb.py restore --date=YYYYMMDD --time=HHMM

+You can restore a specific database by using --database=.

+    $ pmb.py restore --database=my_database --date=YYYYMMDD --time=HHMM

 Fetching a backup from a remote server
 --------------------------------------